the way of the eyes

-So, grasshopper, you seek (...mystical voice...) the WAY of the EYES?
+So, grasshopper, you seek (mystical voice) the WAY of the EYES?
 Well READ ON, 'cause here it is - all our Eye Wisdom, distilled into a few paragraphs!
-(Actually, all our Wisdom could be distilled into the following sentence: "Stick eyes in things, take photos, be safe, have fun!".
-But if you're after some tips, tricks and links, keep reading!)
+TBH, all our Wisdom could be distilled into the following sentence: "Put Eyes on things, take photos, be safe, have fun!".
+But if you're after some tips, tricks and links, keep reading!

 First, some SAFETY STUFF.
-Always know where your Eyes are.
-Eyes should ALWAYS be kept out of reach of children as, like all small objects, Eyes can be a choking risk.
+Eyes should ALWAYS be kept out of reach of children as, like all small objects, they can be a choking risk.

-Because although we LOVE the recent googly eye street art trend, our mission here at THINGS WITH EYES has always been to position our Eyes, take the pic - and move on, taking our Eyes with us.
+Because although we LOVE the recent googly eye street art trend, our environmentally friendly mission here at THINGS WITH EYES has always been to position our Eyes, take the shot, and move on, taking our Eyes with us.
 That way, we leave no trace that we have ever been there - and no plastic pollution - a must when shooting in the wild and natural places we love so much!
 Also, every one of our Eyes can be reused SO MANY TIMES!

 Having a variety of sizes and colours is a good idea (although a single pair will get you a hundred great shots)!
-As you browse the galleries, you'll see that mixing colours and, especially, size, can add to the comic effect.
-You can also give a flat Thing more depth by using a smaller size for the eye that would be furthest away.
+As you browse the galleries, you'll see that mixing colour and size can add to the comic effect!
+You can also give a flat Thing more depth by using a smaller size for the Eye that would be furthest away.
 Have a look at the seaweedy Things in the Things With Eyes gallery for examples!

 Finally, take care of your Eyes!
 It's easy to lose them to an unexpected wave when shooting Things on the beach, or drop one into a pile of mulch in the garden.
 It's a giant bummer to lose your favourite Eyes - trust us!

 Our original Eyes (or what's left of them) are scratched and dull now, but we still love them!
-We have been a long way together!
+After all, we've been a long way together!